consolelabs/mochi-ui/CONTRIBUTING.md

 ## Development Process

-Web Foundation operates on a monorepo structure, containing both UI packages and applications.
+Mochi UI operates on a monorepo structure, containing both UI packages and applications (Mochi web app & Mochi UI landing page).
 Each component and application is treated as an independent unit.

 ### Packages Development